rkjbnz/fast_food/README.md

 ## Deployment

-To deploy the complete stack in one go run `cap fast_food:deploy` If you have your ssh keys setup on the server and repo location you won't have to do anything, the process should complete without intervention.
+To deploy the complete stack in one go run `cap fast_food:full` If you have your ssh keys setup on the server and repo location you won't have to do anything, the process should complete without intervention.
 If you haven't setup your keys you will need to enter in your password at various stages.

 ## Complete